SKIP TO:

 SATURDAY, OCTOBER 25, 2025

 FOOD: Registration (other than Shabbat dinner for full conference registrants) does not include meals.
 Lunches are available for pre-purchase and during the conference.
-All food provided by Jewish National Fund is kosher.
+All food provided by Jewish National Fund is certified kosher.
 Other dining options and food for purchase are available throughout the hotel.(Kosher and non-kosher items).

 8:00 am - 7:30 pm